DatacollectorVN/Chest-Xray-Version1/README.md

 # CHEST XRAY VERSION 1 (OLD VERSION)
-The model detect the abnormalities in chest-Xray image by using RetinaNet by Kos Nhan
+The model detect the abnormalities in chest-Xray image by using RetinaNet

 This project is currently version 1 by using transfer learning from [fizyr](https://github.com/fizyr/keras-retinanet)